surfer190/fixes/docs/ubuntu-debian/setup-firewall-ubuntu.md

 category: Ubuntu-Debian
 date: '2016-12-14'
 summary: ''
-title: Setup Firewall Ubuntu
+title: Setup Firewall on Ubuntu (UFW)
 ---
-# How to setup firewall ubuntu
+# How to setup firewall on Ubuntu

+UFW stands for uncomplicated firewall.
+It is a friendly interface to `iptables`.

+Some commands:

     sudo ufw app list